pupperemeritus/gsoc_blog/projectreport/index.md

 2. Enhancing documentation by adding more content and improving the clarity of existing documentation.

 3. Staying updated with the latest research developments and monitoring for potential breaking changes introduced by the libraries used in the project.

+# What code got merged

+The whole project is set to be merged upstream in a few weeks after some more reviews and changes.

 # Maths Behind the Project